RocketPy-Team/RocketPaper/Valetudo_Cambridge/README.md

 The present folder regards the Valetudo flight simulations performed with [Cambridge Rocketry Simulator](http://cambridgerocket.sourceforge.net/).
 The version 3.1 of this open-source software was used.
 For this analysis, authors has used the Monte Carlo method available in the Cambridge Rocketry Simulator, and a number of 3000 simulations was chosen.

-- Need to add the file: "valetudo_3000_simulations" !!!
-LARGE FILE ALERT

 ## Files description:

 - README.md :